root-project/root/interpreter/llvm/src/docs/LangRef.rst

 undef.
 If any element of the mask operand is undef, that element of the result is undef.
 If the shuffle mask selects an undef element from one of the input vectors, the resulting element is undef.

+For scalable vectors, the only valid mask values at present are ``zeroinitializer`` and ``undef``, since we cannot write all indices as literals for a vector with a length unknown at compile time.

 Example:
 """"""""